CANITEY/obsidian/5 - Main Notes/remote repositories.md

 you can get a remote repository be cloning it into your local machine, you can do that using `git clone <uri>`, *URL* can be a remote resource (github http repository link, username@host format `git@github.com:CANITEY/obsidian.git`) or can be a local path from already existing repo on your machine.

 # Add a remote repository
-the difference between adding a remote repository and cloning one, is that in adding process you act as a direct contribute or owner of the repo, you can make changes on [[local repositories|local repository]] and push them to the remote
+the difference between adding a remote repository and cloning one, is that in adding process you act as a direct contribute or owner of the repo, you can make changes on [[local repositories|local repository]] and [[Git - push|push]] them to the remote repository

 # Commands
 ```